Meet the Team at FASD Ireland

 Áine joined FASD Ireland as part of her university studies initially on her 2nd Year placement in May 2024.
 Aine is a 2nd year studying Psychology in the University of Limerick.

-On completion of her placement and recognising the knowledge she gained throughout and the hard work Áine contributed to research in that time it was important to ensure Áine remained working in the organisation.
+On completion of her placement and recognising the knowledge she gained throughout and the hard work Áine contributed to research in that time it was important to ensure Áine remained working in the organisation, and on completion of her placement she agreed to become and FASD Hub Coordinator.

 Áine enjoys sport and plays football for Miltown Malbay.